-- General Idea: The OS is omnipotent and everything else isn't - as simple as that - " Utilize Two modes CPU operation (provided by hardware) - Kernel Mode Anything goes access everywhere (unrestricted access) to the underlying hardware. - In this mode can execute any CPU instruction and reference any memory access - User Mode Activity can only access state within its own address space (for example - web browsers, calculators, compilers, JVM, word from microsoft, power point, etc run in user mode).
+- General Idea: The OS is omnipotent and everything else isn't - as simple as that - Utilize Two CPU mode operations (provided by hardware) - Kernel Mode Anything goes access everywhere (unrestricted access) to the underlying hardware. - In this mode can execute any CPU instruction and reference any memory access - User Mode Activity can only access state within its own address space (for example - web browsers, calculators, compilers, JVM, word from microsoft, power point, etc run in user mode).